MathysB21/SQLSimpleChex/README.md

 Clicking the checkbox on the left of the job silences the alarm, clears the checkbox on the right and marks the job as complete.

 ## Costs
 Everything about this project is free and you can even host the Database for free as long as you stay within the free tier thresholds that Firebase has set out.
-I do not charge any fees either, all I ask is that my work be acknowledged in the project and maybe a thank you email, I get immense satisfaction from this alone.
+I do not charge any fees either, all I ask is that my work be acknowledged in your project and maybe a thank-you email, I get immense satisfaction from this alone.

 Should you wish to add more than 200 SQL jobs, you might go over the free tier's daily thresholds, but then upgrading your Firebase account to a Blaze plan is cheap and easy.
 You can do this inside Firebase, but it's not necessary for smaller companies.

+## Different versions
+I do not currently plan on improving the current designs and implementations, but should the need or desire arise I will create an update.
+There are however two versions of this tool already.
+A pure HTML, CSS and JS implementation and then this Vue version.
+For now, only the Vue version is uploaded and should anyone want it, I will definitely upload the pure version.